A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 As discussed in Section~\ref{subsubsec:Direct_gas}, since the pilot runs of $p$Ne and PbNe in 2012 and 2013, the direct injection system SMOG~\cite{Barschel:2014iua} is used in the fixed-target mode by injecting different gases inside the VELO vessel.
 For the $6.5\tev$ proton beams, only special runs, like van der Meer scans or the period corresponding to the ramp up of the beam energy, were used.
 The time duration of $p$He, $p$Ne and $p$Ar collisions was typically 10--20 hours for each year, respectively.
 For $2.5\tev$ proton beams, the proton-gas data were taken in parallel with \pp collisions; the time duration of $p$He collisions was around 100 hours, and that of $p$Ne was around $200$ hours.
 Only Neon and Argon gases were used with lead beams.
 During the \PbPb LHC run in 2015, \PbAr data were taken with a time duration of approximately 50 hours.

-Even though the data taking time was limited, SMOG delivered physics results~\cite{Maurice:2017iom,LHCb:2017qap,Aaij:2018svt}.
-The LHCb collaboration reported the anti-proton differential cross section in $p$He collisions and the $p$Ar run demonstrated the LHCb capabilities for charmed meson and charmonium reconstruction in the fixed-target mode.
+Even though the data taking time was limited, SMOG delivered physics results~\cite{Aaij:2018svt,Aaij:2018ogq}.
+The LHCb collaboration reported the anti-proton differential-cross-section measurement in $p$He collisions and the $p$Ar run demonstrated the LHCb capabilities for charmed meson and charmonium reconstruction in the fixed-target mode.
 Both the $\jpsi \rightarrow \mu^+\mu^-$ and $D^0 \rightarrow K^{\mp}\pi^{\pm}$ were measured with an excellent mass resolution and an adequate efficiency~\cite{LHCb:2017qap}. \cf{fig:SMOG:pAr:data} shows the ratio of \jpsi and $D^0$ yields evaluated in $p$Ar collisions at \sqrtsNN = 110 GeV.

 When the SMOG data were taken in parallel with \pp or \PbPb collisions, the trigger of the SMOG related events was designed to fully utilise the data acquisition (DAQ) potential.
 When the DAQ busy time was too large, tighter cuts were used for the SMOG trigger.

-It was also proposed to inject the gases in a storage cell (as described in Section~\ref{subsubsec:storage_cell}) attached to the end of the VELO RF shields~\cite{Redaelli:2018IPAC}.
-This proposal, denoted SMOG2, will significantly increase the luminosity, by up to a factor of 100~\cite{DiNezza:PBC,Redaelli:2018IPAC}.
-With the storage cell, a baseline scenario was proposed in~\cite{Graziani:2018JunePBC} for Run 3 with the following integrated luminosities: ${\cal L}_{pH}=10$ pb$^{-1}$, ${\cal L}_{pD}=10$ pb$^{-1}$ and ${\cal L}_{pAr}=10$ pb$^{-1}$ at \sqrtsNN$=115$ GeV as well as ${\cal L}_{PbAr}=5$ nb$^{-1}$ and ${\cal L}_{pAr}=1$ pb$^{-1}$ at \sqrtsNN$=72$ GeV.
-This proposal is very promising and is a first step towards the fixed-target programme described in this paper, for $2 < \eta < 5$.
+In a fixed-target mode and with a target positioned at the IP, the LHCb detectors probe a rapidity region of $-2.7 < \ycms < 0.3$ with a 7 TeV proton beam and of $-2.2 < \ycms < 0.8$ with a 2.76 A.TeV Pb beam.
+If the target is shifted by 0.4 (1.5) m on the opposite side of the spectrometer, one obtains the following acceptance by simply considering the active parts of the detectors including the VELO: $ -2.7< \ycms < 1.3$ ($-0.7 < \ycms < 1.8$) with the proton beam and of $ -2.2 < \ycms < 1.8$ ($-0.2 < \ycms < 2.3$) with the Pb beam.